Viacheslav Fetisov

 Viacheslav Alexandrovich "Slava" Fetisov MP (Вячеслав Александрович Фетисов; born 20 April 1958) is a Russian former professional ice hockey defenceman, coach, politician and sports official.
 He played for HC CSKA Moscow for 13 seasons before joining the National Hockey League (NHL), where he played with the New Jersey Devils and Detroit Red Wings.
 With the Wings, he won back-to-back Stanley Cups and was part of the team's Russian Five unit.
 After retiring from his playing career, he became the assistant coach for the New Jersey Devils.
 Having a very successful four years, he helped get the team to two Stanley Cup finals and one Stanley Cup victory.
 In addition to that, he won two Olympic gold medals and seven world championships.
 His Stanley Cup wins, Olympic gold medals, and World Championship wins make him a member of the sport's prestigious Triple Gold Club.

 Fetisov was instrumental in breaking the barrier that had prevented Soviet players from leaving the Soviet Union to join the NHL.
 His actions not only resulted in a number of top Soviet players joining the NHL, but encouraged many of the best players from all over Europe to go to North America.
 Internationally, he was a long-time captain for the Soviet Union national team and is a two-time Olympic champion.
 In 2002, Fetisov led the Russian Ice Hockey Olympic team as GM and head coach, attaining a bronze medal.
 Considered one of the best defencemen of all time, he was voted as one of six players to the International Ice Hockey Federation's (IIHF) Centennial All-Star Team.
 He was inducted into the IIHF Hall of Fame in 2005.

 After retiring as a coach, Fetisov embarked on a political and executive career.
-After the 2002 Winter Olympics, Russian President Vladimir Putin offered him the position as Minister of Sport, a post he held until 2008.
+After the 2002 Olympic Games, Russian President Vladimir Putin offered him the position as Minister of Sport, a post he held until 2008.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
 He is a member of the upper house of the Federal Assembly of Russia, the Federation Council representing Primorsky Krai, the founder and chairman of the KHL's board of directors and chair of the World Anti-Doping Agency (WADA) Athletes Committee.
 Fetisov was president of Russian ice hockey club HC CSKA Moscow of the Kontinental Hockey League (KHL).
 He was also the key member of the bidding committee that presented the Sochi 2014 proposal to the IOC in Guatemala in 2007, when a city was being chosen to host the 2014 Winter Olympics.

 Fetisov was Deputy of the State Duma of the Federal Assembly of the Russian Federation of the VII convocation, First Deputy Chairman of the State Duma Committee on Physical Culture, Sports, Tourism and Youth Affairs since 5 October 2016.
 Fetisov is a member of the Supreme Council of the United Russia party.